SimpleXiaohu/academic_home/index.md

       My research focuses on solving string and sequence constraints.
 More specifically, I aim to develop scalable decision procedures for string and sequence constraints by combining automata-based techniques with SMT-based reasoning.
     </p>
     <p>
-      I’m seeking for a Postdoctoral position starting from March 2026.
+      I'm seeking for a Postdoctoral position starting from March 2026.
 Please feel free to contact me if you have any opportunities. <a href="https://www.denghanghu.com/files/cv_denghang.pdf" target="_blank">Download CV</a>
     </p>
   </div>
 </div>